discluster/master/README.md

 ## Basic Mechanism

 When the MASTER server is started, it will await connections from CONTROL processes.
-CONTROL processes will attempt to connect to the MASTER server every 30 seconds if they are not connected.<br>
+CONTROL processes will attempt to connect to the MASTER server every 30 seconds if they are not connected.
+All CONTROL processes must send an authorization header with the connection, if one is provided in MASTER configuration.<br>
 MASTER will send an acknowledgement packet back to the CONTROL processes to indicate that they should wait for further instructions.<br>
 Subsequently, the MASTER will wait 45 seconds before assuming all CONTROL processes are connected and proceed to initialise the CONTROL processes.